markcallen/continuous-delivery/README.md

 npx env-cmd -f .env.secrets yarn release patch --ci --github.release
 ```

+This will use the generate-release-notes.sh script to access the latest release and use that
+to create the release notes.

 ## Minor and Major

 To do a minor or major release just change patch to be minor or major